 You may be walking around with it and not know.
 Your friends may be afraid to tell you.
-You may belong to the more than 50% of the general population that has halitosis, or bad breath.
+You may belong to the more than 50 percent of the general population that has halitosis, or bad breath.

 “Bad breath is caused by bacteria in the mouth, which is why it typically arises from poor oral hygiene,” says Lea Q. Lisowski, MD.
 “However, in some instances, it can be caused by underlying medical conditions or lifestyle choices, ranging from a virus to the ketogenic diet.”